Seville in 5 Day: a guidebook for getting the most out of your visit

 Tapas and Wine Tour| ©rob thompson

-After a morning spent in the Alcazar and its gardens, you will surely feel like stopping for a bite to eat.
+After a morning spent at the Alcazar and its gardens, you will surely feel like stopping for a bite to eat.
 The good thing is that you are in one of the best neighborhoods in Seville: Santa Cruz.

-As sometimes choosing just one bar is complicated, I advise you to book a tapas tour in Seville, which includes a complete tour of the best bars in the area, where you will taste typical tapas accompanied by a specialized guide.
+As sometimes choosing just one bar is complicated, I advise you to book a tapas and flamenco tour in Seville, which includes a complete tour of the best bars in the area, where you will taste typical tapas accompanied by a specialized guide.

 They say that one of the best ways to get to know a city and a culture is through the stomach, so why not check it out?
 Then you can take a stroll through the Santa Cruz neighborhood of Seville.

-Book a tapas tour
+Book a tapas and flamenco tour

 Enter the Cathedral of Seville and climb the Giralda